metaclass-nl/MetaclassAuthenticationGuardBundle/README.md

 RELEASE NOTES
 -------------

-This is a development version.
+This is a pre-relaase version under development.

 SUPPORT
 ---------------